portsoc/hangman-in-branches/README.md

 ### Presentation of `#keyboard`

 To make our keyboard more like a real keyboard, we are going to draw the letters in rows (that flow like a row, `flex-direction: row`).
-But this requires us to rework our `drawKeyboard` function in `client/helper.js`.
+But first we need to rework our `drawKeyboard` function in `client/helper.js`.

 See all of our changes by visiting [this compare page](https://github.com/portsoc/hangman-in-branches/compare/8...9?diff=split).